-Lab notes #043 Merkle CRDT protocol
+Lab note #043 Merkle CRDT protocol

 My adherence to immutability has put me on the hard path for everything so far.
 Not just for the unicit Prolly tree, but also for the CRDT.
 Most practical CRDT libraries use an op-based CRDT or a delta-based CRDT, but many do not keep the entire history around.
 I think it should, but also leverage the history for immutability.
 To support that, I settled on a kind of Merkle CRDT which uses the Merkle-DAG to maintain a partial order.